CDSoft/luax/doc/crypt.md

 **WARNING**: Please do not rely on LuaX `crypt` module if you actually need strong cryptography functions.

-## Random number generator
+## Pseudo Random Number Generator

-The LuaX pseudorandom number generator is a [permuted congruential generator](https://en.wikipedia.org/wiki/Permuted_congruential_generator).
+The LuaX pseudo random number generator is a [permuted congruential generator](https://en.wikipedia.org/wiki/Permuted_congruential_generator).
 This generator is not a cryptographically secure pseudorandom number generator.
 It can be used as a repeatable generator (e.g. for repeatable